 - Know where your circuit breakers are located in your home so you can safely turn them off in the event of an emergency.

 - When an electrical cord is damaged, be sure to properly dispose of it and never use it (Source: Root Electric).

 The summer is a great time to tackle projects at home.
 But remember, electricity is dangerous and not meant for do-it-yourselfers.
+Hopefully these summer electrical safety tips helped you.
 For all your house projects involving electrical work, call the experts at CK Electric.